wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="https://thelowry.com/wtf-wednesday" target="_blank">WTF Wednesday</a>

-In rooms like this room, people lie.
-Not little lies.
-The kinds of lies that kill people, or worse…
+In rooms like this room, people lie.<br>Not little lies, but the kinds of lies that kill people, or worse…

 See their <a href="https://vimeo.com/prototypetheater" target="_blank">trailer</a>.